elypia/open-agreements/src/open-copyright-transfer-agreement-1.0/open-copyright-transfer-agreement-1.0.md

 and digital inventions, illustrations, designs, documents, or other binary files.

-"Author(s)" shall mean all present copyright holders prior to signing this document transferring copyright to another party.
+"Author(s)" shall mean all present copyright holders before signing this document transferring copyright to another party.

 "Beneficiary" shall mean the legal entity that will receive the